 Create a BaseTool from a Runnable.

-will instantiate a BaseTool with a name, description, andargs_schema
+as_tool will instantiate a BaseTool with a name, description, and args_schema from a Runnable.
+Where possible, schemas are inferred from runnable.get_input_schema.

 - Returns: